Laboratory Research Projects

 THERAPEUTIC ACTION OF MESENCHYMAL STEM CELLS, PLATELETS + LEUKOCYTES

 Overview: This study is intended to characterize the role of each cell type in the treatment of damaged intervertebral disc.
 In particular, the data collected from this work will provide valuable evidence and support for future clinical approaches used when treating patients with injured discs.

 - Mesenchymal stem cell (MSC) populations are being expanded in vitro (in the lab) for use in this study.

 - Collection, decellurization and disinfection of porcine nucleus pulposus has been achieved.

 - Leukocyte-rich and leukocyte-poor platelet preparations are being collected and validated.

 - In vitro analysis of cell growth and biochemical changes in the nucleus pulposus are being initiated.

 - Methods for tracking and differentiating MSC’s from platelets and leukocytes in vitro are underway.

 Preliminary Findings: Unique to our data, we are able to describe a mechanism of action by which mesenchymal stem cells respond to nucleous pulposus material in the presence of platelets and leukocytes.

 Goal: In-depth data and statistical analysis is currently underway.
-Manuscript preparation has begun, with the intention of submitting our findings for peer-review publication by early 2019.
+Manuscript preparation has begun, with the intention of submitting our findings for peer-review publication.